police

 Legal Consequences of Usage

-The intricacies of law often create a labyrinth for drivers attempting to understand the legality of radar detectors.
-In California, the rules surrounding these devices are relatively clear-cut yet complex, largely hinging on the type of vehicle and the radar functionality.
+In California, the rules surrounding radar detectors are relatively clear-cut yet complex, largely hinging on the type of vehicle and the radar functionality.

 The California Vehicle Code does not explicitly ban the use of radar detectors in non-commercial vehicles.
 However, it does prohibit the placement of any object that obstructs the driver’s clear view of the road (CVC 26708).
 This means that while the usage of a radar detector is legal, its placement on the windshield could potentially result in a violation.